 The Cook picked up the frog or toad or whatever it was and carried it up the stairs.
 She unwrapped the paper towel and to my nauseated horror, there it was.
 We could not believe any of this.
 First of all, it looked enormous for Oliver to have tried to swallow it whole.
 Gus has swallowed baby mice half this size after breaking their bones.
 But Oliver?
 Second, how was this thing alive?
 This could not be real.

 The frog was covered in the foamy saliva and secretion concoction.
 The Cook covered it back up in the towel as quickly as possible.
 I was on the verge of vomiting.
 I felt it stewing and ready to come up.
 She said she was going to release it outside.
 I thought that meant going out the back door to the yard, but instead she went to the balcony and dropped it down to the ground.

 I immediately tweeted about the events while my esophagus contracted trying to hold the vomit down.
-A reasonable came in from Erica Secor Davis, “Is… is Oliver a witch?”
-I replied that I hoped Gus would be the one with interests in arcane arts, but Oliver is real deal.
+A reasonable question came in from Erica Secor Davis, “Is… is Oliver a witch?”
+I replied that I hoped Gus would be the one with interests in arcane arts, but Oliver is the real deal.
 He loves old pagan traditions like dying Ostara eggs.
 I think he’s the one with the gift no matter how hard I try to get Gus on the path.

 It doesn’t end there.

 The next day, The Cook expected to find the frog either still in that place on the ground dead or gone all together.
 Instead, she found it and it was still alive!
 I hadn’t bothered to check on it before then because I thought for sure the creature had to perish over night.
 Big fat NOPE.